sdmans/shopping-app-updated/README.md

 * [x] Create method to add and remove items to list with test data
 * [x] Create initial account management view including roommates list and store locations
 * [x] Create a way for users to view full details for an item.
 May be a separate item detail view.
-* [ ] Create initial profile view and include a test item for created recipes that automatically adds items to a list
+* [x] Create initial profile view and include a test item for created recipes that automatically adds items to a list
-* [ ] Create a separate page for creating recipes.
+* [x] Create a separate page for creating recipes.
 This may be saved for later
-* [ ] Create a way for users to view a previous list in the profile view.
-Later, you can give users the ability to add older lists to the current list.
+* [ ] Create a way for users to view a previous test list in the profile view.
+You can give users the ability to add older lists to the current list later.

 **Minimum Viable Product** \